 The idea seemed powerful at a time of limited access to reliable nonlinear analysis software; it has been implemented in seismic codes in a simplified format (e.g., in EC8, by using instead of the period-dependent R_y , a single period-independent factor, q).
-Today, for critical facilities at least this approximation has to a large extent been replaced by direct nonlinear time integration analysis.
+For critical facilities this approximation has to a large extent been replaced today by direct nonlinear time integration analysis.
 For such analyses, one needs to "devise" acceleration time histories, the response spectra of which are compatible with the EDRS, meaning that they fit the design spectrum almost at all periods.
 Consequently, in the words of EC8-1: